-How much does maternity insurance cost per month?
+How much does a maternity insurance policy cost per month?
 The answer varies widely, as there are many different plan designs, and the government may chip in with subsidies that vary by household income, and state of residence.

-Rather than focusing exclusively on the monthly premiums you must pay for prenatal care, consider what the plan covers for labor and delivery as well.
+Rather than focusing exclusively on the monthly premiums that you must pay for prenatal care, consider what the plan covers for labor and delivery as well.
 Most of your expenses occur during your hospital stay.
 Break the problem down into two parts.

 - Determining monthly premium amounts